 - The object privilege REFERENCES cannot be granted to a role.

 - Assigned roles cannot be activated or deactivated by the user.

 - For information on impersonation, refer to the description of IMPERSONATE statement.

 - The ACCESS privilege grants access to the details of a connection (also the password) for UDF scripts.
 The ACCESS privilege is necessary for adapter scripts of virtual schemas.
 For more information, refer to the Virtual Schemas section.

-- For information on the priorities and connections, refer to Priorities section and the descriptions of the statement CREATE CONNECTION.
+- For information on the consumer groups and connections, refer to Resource Manager section and the descriptions of the statement CREATE CONNECTION.

--- System privilege GRANT CREATE SCHEMA TO role1; GRANT SELECT ANY TABLE TO user1 WITH ADMIN OPTION; -- Object privileges GRANT INSERT ON my_schema.my_table TO user1, role2; GRANT SELECT ON VIEW my_schema.my_view TO user1; -- Access on my_view for all users GRANT SELECT ON my_schema.my_view TO PUBLIC; -- Roles GRANT role1 TO user1, user2 WITH ADMIN OPTION; GRANT role2 TO role1; -- Impersonation GRANT IMPERSONATION ON user2 TO user1; -- Priority group GRANT PRIORITY GROUP HIGH TO role1; -- Connection GRANT CONNECTION my_connection TO user1; -- Access to connection details for certain script GRANT ACCESS ON CONNECTION my_connection FOR SCRIPT script1 TO user1;
+-- System privilege GRANT CREATE SCHEMA TO role1; GRANT SELECT ANY TABLE TO user1 WITH ADMIN OPTION; -- Object privileges GRANT INSERT ON my_schema.my_table TO user1, role2; GRANT SELECT ON VIEW my_schema.my_view TO user1; -- Access on my_view for all users GRANT SELECT ON my_schema.my_view TO PUBLIC; -- Roles GRANT role1 TO user1, user2 WITH ADMIN OPTION; GRANT role2 TO role1; -- Impersonation GRANT IMPERSONATION ON user2 TO user1; -- Connection GRANT CONNECTION my_connection TO user1; -- Access to connection details for certain script GRANT ACCESS ON CONNECTION my_connection FOR SCRIPT script1 TO user1;